deckhouse/deckhouse/modules/015-admission-policy-engine/docs/FAQ.md

       - "mycompany.registry.com"
 ```

-This policy will check the `image` of all Pods created in the namespace with the label `security.deckhouse.io/pod-policy: restricted`
-and if `image` does not start with `mycompany.registry.com` - reject the creation of Pod.
+The example demonstrates the configuration of checking the repository address in the `image` field for all Pods created in the namespace having the `security.deckhouse.io/pod-policy : restricted`  label.
+A Pod will not be created if the address in the `image` field of the Pod does not start with `mycompany.registry.com`.

+The [Gatekeeper documentation](https://open-policy-agent.github.io/gatekeeper/website/docs/howto) may find more info about templates and policy language.

+Find more examples of checks for policy extension in the [Gatekeeper Library](https://github.com/open-policy-agent/gatekeeper-library/tree/master/src/general).